-The financial statements of the Registrant should be read in conjunction with the consolidated financial statements and notes thereto included in Item 8.
 The long-term debt presented in Note 12 "Capital Structure" are direct obligations of the Registrant.
 A majority of the pension and other postretirement benefits plans presented in Note 17 "Benefit Plans" are direct obligations of the Registrant.

 Participating subsidiaries fund the pension plans contributions under a master services cost sharing agreement.
 In addition, as a result of joint and several pension liability rules under the Internal Revenue Code and the Employee Retirement Income Security Act of 1974, as amended, many liabilities that arise in connection with pension plans are joint and several across all members of a controlled group of entities.